+\begin{example} {The simplest possible example of a regenerative process is when $\{Z_{t}\}$ is an i.i.d.\ process.
+In this case $T_n=n$ and $\tau_n=1$ for $n\geq1$.
+All cycles are of length one.} \end{example}

+\begin{example} {In many economic applications the driving process is modeled as a time-homogenous, irreducible and aperiodic Markov chain $\{Z_{t}\}$ taking values in a finite state space $Z$.
+In this case we can pick any particular state $z_{0}$ and then every time the process returns to $z_{0}$, a new sequence is formed from the states occurring until $z_{0}$ is visited again.
+The regeneration times $T_{0}<T_{1}<T_{2}\ldots$ are the hitting times of $z_{0}$.
+By the Markov property, these sequences and their length are independent and identically distributed.
+Similarly, the hitting times are aperiodic and \eqref{eq:finitemean}-\eqref{eq:aperiodicity} are satisfied.} \end{example}

-\begin{example} A typical regenerative scenario is produced by a positive recurrent time-homogeneous Markov chain with an atom (\emph{Markov chain with a positive atom\/}, for short).
-This is a Markov chain with a general state space $({\cal Z, B_Z})$ that contains a point $z_0\in {\cal Z}$ such that, for any $z\in {\cal Z}$,
+\begin{example} {Example~\ref{markovexample0} is easily generalized to a positive recurrent time-homogeneous Markov chain with a general state space $(\mathcal{Z},\mathcal{B_{Z}})$ that has a positive atom.
+A Markov chain has a positive atom if there is a point $z_{0}\in\mathcal{Z}$ such that, for any $z\in\mathcal{Z}$,

 and